 Global norms and standards: Ending violence against women

-A number of internationally agreed norms and standards relate to ending violence against women.
-This page lists some of the most prominent.
+There are a number of internationally agreed norms and standards that relate to ending violence against women; this page lists some of the most prominent.

-The 1994 International Conference on Population and Development drew links between violence against women and reproductive health and rights.
+- The 1994 International Conference on Population and Development drew links between violence against women and reproductive health and rights.

-In 2006 the Secretary-General’s In-Depth Study on All Forms of Violence against Women was released, the first comprehensive report on the issue.
+- In 2006 the Secretary-General’s In-Depth Study on All Forms of Violence against Women was released, the first comprehensive report on the issue.